Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

 Then the LDES server accepts it
 ```

-## Scenario: the server returns N-quads
+## Scenario: the Server Returns N-quads
 This scenario verifies the LDES server can return the unfragmented LDES as N-Quads.
 ```gherkin
 Given a data set is already stored